Cheburiek/STM32-Monitoring-system/README.md

 The following tools are used to communicate with the user:
-- TFT ST7735 display allows you to see the measurement results at all times.
+- TFT ST7735 display allows you always to see the measurement results.
 - RGB LED for CO2 level indication